gitter-badger/angular-styleguide/README.md

     ng-f // creates an Angular factory
     ng-m // creates an Angular module
     ```

 ### Atom
 ###### [Style [Y253](#style-y253)]

-  - Angular snippets that follow these styles and guidelines.
+  - AngularJS snippets that follow these styles and guidelines.
     ```
     apm install angularjs-styleguide-snippets
     ```